TechTalkies/YouTube/100 Pet Dog/Readme.md

 4. Upload
 5. Done — no drivers, no terminal

+### Build and flash yourself

+Source code is included in this repo.
+You can build or modify it using ESP IDF.
+More details in the readme file of the source code.

 *Made with ☕ and too many brownout resets — [Tech Talkies](https://techtalkies.in)*